HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cm-07-2/index.md

 * A filesystem housing executable files and configuration files
 * A set of running processes based upon items in the container filesystem

-### Control Orgination
+### Control Origination
-Hybrid: ACF OCIO, Cloud.gov and OPS????
+Hybrid: ACF Tech, IaaS vendor and OPS????

 ### Compensating Controls and Related Content